-The 208 litre (55 gallon) rain barrels have an unique shape and are a neutral colour that will blend into any gardenscape.
-They are constructed with up to 50 per cent recycled materials, include a spigot, mosquito mesh, lid and overflow hose that can be linked to another barrel.
+The 208 litre (55 gallons) rain barrels have a unique shape and are a neutral colour that will blend into any gardenscape.
+They are constructed with up to 50 percent recycled materials, include a spigot, mosquito mesh, lid and overflow hose that can be linked to another barrel.

 For more information on other water conservation tips please visit our Outdoor Water Saving Tips page.